-If approved by voters in a general election, this resolution would become effective upon proclamation by the Governor.
+If approved by voters in the next general election, the resolution will become effective upon proclamation by the Governor.
 The resolution does not anticipate any fiscal impact on the state General Fund.
-It builds on existing laws that require a two-thirds vote for state revenue increases and aligns with recent legislative changes that have raised the threshold for tax approval to 60% in certain cases.
+It builds on existing laws that require a two-thirds vote for state revenue increases and aligns with recent legislative changes that have raised the threshold for tax approval to 60% of voter support.

 Statutes affected: Introduced Version: 9-256, 11-225